-33.237.100 Market Gardens
+33.237.200 Market Gardens

 Market Gardens are a small-scaled agricultural use that can be compatible with the character of residential neighborhoods.
-Currently, they are not addressed in the Zoning Code, although they would most likely be classified as an Agriculture Use-which is only allowed in a few zones.
-On-site sales are currently governed by Chapter 33.296, Temporary Uses, which allows "seasonal outdoor sales" twice a year, for up to five weeks each time, for a total of 70 days each year.
-However, the time between each sale has to be at least four times as long as the last sale.
+Currently, they are not addressed, although they would most likely be classified as an Agriculture Use-which is only allowed in a few zones.
+On-site sales are currently governed by Chapter 33.296, Temporary Uses, which allows "seasonal outdoor sales" twice a year, for up to five weeks each time.